-The Government has set out its plans for freshwater action for the next two years in the document Essential Freshwater: Healthy Water, Fairly Allocated.
+Last year the Government has set out its plans for freshwater action in the document Essential Freshwater: Healthy Water, Fairly Allocated.

 Three key objectives

 The Government has three key objectives.

 Stop further degradation and loss

 This involves actions that stop the decline of our freshwater resources, waterways and ecosystems and will start making improvements to freshwater quality.

 We will introduce a new National Policy Statement for Freshwater Management and other legal instruments that will enable our freshwater resources, waterways and ecosystems to be restored to a healthy state within a generation.

 We will be working towards a system for fairer allocation of nutrient discharge and water use that takes into account all interests including Māori and existing and potential new users.